PoweredLocal/vrata/README.md

 ];
 ```

-Response from *service1* will be included in the final output as *data* key.
+Response from *service1* will be included in the final output under *data* key.

 ```output_key``` can be an array to allow further mutation:
 ```php